Zelinskyi-Serhii/My-projects/README.md

-# Here you can find more detailed information about my projects and the technologies I work with
+# Here you can find more detailed information about my projects and the main technologies I work with

 ##  My technology stack